mbest1813/documentation/v2/clickstream/destinations/sailthru.md

 ### Identify

-When you `identify` a user, we will pass that user’s information to Sailthru with `userId` (or `anonymousId` if `userId` is not passed) as Sailthru’s External User ID (`extid`).
-Segment sends all traits as `vars` to Sailthru.
+When you `identify` a user, MetaRouter will pass that user’s information to Sailthru with `userId` (or `anonymousId` if `userId` is not passed) as Sailthru’s External User ID (`extid`).
+MetaRouter sends all traits as `vars` to Sailthru.

-Segment will automatically alias users for you so if you `identify` a user who you had previously only identified with an anonymousId, we will merge the profile with `anonymousId` into a new profile with `userId` as long as you pass both `anonymousId` and `userId`.
+MetaRouter will automatically alias users for you so if you `identify` a user who you had previously only identified with an anonymousId, we will merge the profile with `anonymousId` into a new profile with `userId` as long as you pass both `anonymousId` and `userId`.

 An identify event will appear in Sailthru’s user lookup feature if there is an `email` present (Sailthru only allows a user lookup up based on an email):